BOOZEMAKERS

 At approximately $90, Lagavulin 16 competes with some of Scotland's finest age-stated malts and holds its own against all comers.
 Whether you're a peat devotee or a curious newcomer, this is Scotch whisky at its most dramatic and rewarding.

 At ~$90, Lagavulin 16 occupies the premium tier of everyday Islay.
 Ardbeg 10 at $55 delivers comparable intensity with more citrus brightness for significantly less.
 Bunnahabhain 12 at $50 offers the unpeated Islay experience for those curious about the island without the smoke.
 And for the drinker exploring beyond Scotland entirely, Nikka From The Barrel provides a fascinating Japanese counterpoint to Islay's maritime influence.
-But Lagavulin remains the gold standard — the Islay malt that makes you understand what all the fuss is about.
+But Lagavulin remains the gold standard — the Islay malt that makes you understand what all the fuss is about, and the bottle I will keep buying for the rest of my drinking life.

 Share this review